learn-co-curriculum/dsc-pca-and-digital-image-processing-lab/README.md

 # Image Recognition with PCA - Lab

 ## Introduction

 In this lab, you'll explore the classic MNIST dataset of handwritten digits.
-While not as large as the previous dataset on facial image recognition, it still provides a 64 dimensional dataset that is ripe for feature reduction.
+While not as large as the previous dataset on facial image recognition, it still provides a 64-dimensional dataset that is ripe for feature reduction.

 ## Objectives